The Customer Success Playbook Doesn't Scale

 QBRs, health scores, success plans — the standard CS playbook breaks at 40 accounts per CSM.
 The replacement isn't more headcount.

-I’ve built and managed Customer Success teams using the standard playbook.
+I’ve built and managed Customer Success teams at Veracode using the standard playbook.
 Quarterly business reviews, account health scoring, success plans reviewed on a cadence.
 It works — until it doesn’t.

 What scales instead

-After watching this pattern repeat across multiple organisations, I’ve come to believe that scaling CS requires fundamentally changing the operating model, not just adding headcount:
+After running CS and TAM teams across Veracode and Wiz, I’ve come to believe that scaling CS requires fundamentally changing the operating model, not just adding headcount:

 Segment by outcome, not revenue